Introduction

 - Our compute shader to select a LOD for every mesh instance runs.

-- We go over all BLAS instances in the world, and swap their BLAS pointer with the one for the currently selected LOD.
+- We go over all BLAS instances in the scene, and swap their BLAS pointer with the one for the currently selected LOD.
 This happens in a compute shader as well.

 - We build the new TLAS from all the BLAS instances.